 This is where an abnormal protein surrounds the brain cells causing a loss of concentration between nerve cells and eventually the death of the nerve cells.
 The people suffering from Alzheimer’s normally have a shortage of the chemical normally used to pass messages around.
 Symptoms can include trouble with thinking, speaking and planning.

-This occurs when the vessels that supply blood to the brain become blocked or narrowed which can cause strokes.
+Vascular Dementia occurs when the vessels that supply blood to the brain become blocked or narrowed which can cause strokes.
 Not everyone that suffers from this type of Dementia will have a stroke, but it is more likely.
 Symptoms can include feeling disorientated, memory loss and concentration.

 Lewy Body Dementia